 Some architectural sights are so elegant and so striking in their form that they are easily suitable as a mental template for new clothing.
 The chosen combination of colors can also inspire and get new ideas.

-It is not just about completely crazy buildings as a model for haute couture collections.
-Architecture is a sublime art form and offers many steep templates for the catwalks of the fashion world through elegant lines, tension -charged shapes and playful silhouettes.
-Whether antiquity, Rococo, Baroque or Bauhaus ...
-The range of architecture of the past 3,000 years offers a wide range of styles, epochs and characteristics.
+And it's not just about completely crazy buildings as models for haute couture collections.
+Architecture is a sublime art form, and with its elegant lines, exciting forms, and playful silhouettes, it offers many a perfect template for the fashion world's runways.
+Whether antiquity, Rococo, Baroque , or Bauhaus ... the spectrum of architecture over the past 3,000 years offers a broad spectrum of styles, eras and manifestations.

 09 traditional clothing